rynaardb/rynaardb.github.io_BK/_posts/2019-02-23-microservices-with-vapor.md

 Microservices have recently got a lot of attention and Vapor provides us with all the needed tools and APIs to create a Microservices architecture relatively easy.

-Vapor has a number of packages providing support for the following:
+Vapor has several packages providing support for the following:

 * HTTP
 * Redis
-* SQL, MySQL and PostgreSQL
+* SQL, MySQL, and PostgreSQL
 * WebSocket
 * Auth
 * JWT